 This is a great tool for outlining your 3 lists.
 But that’s not all-- you can easily use this app to organize your other needs, like project planning.
 Wunderlist has built-in reminders, lets you add notes to each task, the great features really go one and on.
 You’ll have to start paying when you want to be able to collaborate with members of your team.
 But most importantly, it offers a tremendous amount for the right price… FREE!

-Momentum is a great way to get started if downloading an app is more than you’re ready for right now.
-This app is an extension for your browser that loads each time you open a tab.
+Momentum is an extension for your browser (ie. Chrome) that loads each time you open a tab.
 The free version lets you create lists and also has a great option of setting your FOCUS for the day.
 The paid version lets you integrate either Wunderlist or Todoist should you ever want to walk down the GTD professional path!